 - Post Types

-Then any custom post types for your site will be listed right under those, mine are as follows:
+Any custom post types for your site will be listed right under those.
+Mine are as follows:

 - Ebook Chapters